Mott transition, Widom line and pseudogap in the half-filled triangular lattice Hubbard model: Widom line, phase transitions and cluster size study

 We did not seek to work on the detailed $U_{c1}$ and $U_{c2}$ for other clusters than $N_c=6$ because previous papers already did~\cite{Dang:2015}.
 Although patch and cluster definitions can impact final results~\cite{SakaiSize:2012, GullFerrero:2010}, our values of $U_{c1}$ and $U_{c2}$ are consistent with those of Ref.~\cite{Dang:2015}.
-Neither did we feel that the $N_c=6^*$ non-bipartite cluster would reveal important details for what we are looking for.
+Neither did we feel that the $N_c=6^*$ nonbipartite cluster would reveal additional important details.
 Using the ladder dual fermion approximation, Ref.~\cite{Li_Gull_2020} finds that the system is insulating at $U=10$.
 Additional results for the latter value of $U$ and a discussion of the disappearance of finite-size effects as a function of temperature may be found in Ref.~\cite{Vranic_Vucicevic_2020}.